 Winter in the Pacific Northwest can be challenging.
 Between the rain and the lack of daylight, it’s not uncommon for winter weather to affect how we feel.
-In Seattle, we get just about 8.5 hours of daylight each day in early January.
+In Seattle, we get just about 8.5 hours of daylight each day during the winter months.
 This decrease in sunlight may disrupt your body's internal clock and lower your melatonin and serotonin levels.
 The dark, rainy weather also means that you are less likely to maintain your regular outdoor exercise routine.

 Sometimes we forget to take good care of ourselves.
 Here are some health reminders to help you make it through the winter: